TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 --------------

 The TYPO3 CMS Core uses :ref:`Services <services>` for the authentication process.
-This family of services (of type "auth") are both very important and quite different from other services.
+This family of services (of type "auth") are the only core usage that consumes the Services API.

 The aim of this chapter is to describe the authentication services so that developers feel confident about writing